dgdecorso/m431_ap24a_website-game/INFORMING.md

 ## Tools

 #### Godot
-<p> We had to download godot, its simple but effective game engine. </p>
+<p> We had to download godot, its a simple but effective game engine. </p>
 <li>"Godot is a cross-platform, free and open-source game engine released under the permissive MIT license." - Wikipedia</li>

 #### GitHub